COSIMA/cosima-recipes/README.md

 ### [Tutorials](https://cosima-recipes.readthedocs.io/en/latest/tutorials.html)

-The notebook [ACCESS-NRI_Intake_Catalog](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html) outlines the basic philosophy of the Intake catalog and how to transition from using the cosima-cookbook to the Intake catalogue.
-This is the best place to start if you are not familiar with the Intake catalog.
+The starting point should be the [COSIMA_CookBook_Tutorial](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/COSIMA_CookBook_Tutorial.html) that showcases how we can use Intake catalog to interrogate about available output and load them.
+The [ACCESS-NRI_Intake_Catalog](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html) tutorial outlines the basic philosophy of the Intake catalog and how to transition from using the deprecated `cosima_cookbook`-way of loading variables.
+(If this 👉 `cosima_cookbook.getvar` means nothing to you then don't worry, it's already deprecated and you are better off not learning what that is in the first place!)

 Also included here are some other tutorials, related to techniques (e.g., [Making_Maps_with_Cartopy.ipynb](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/Making_Maps_with_Cartopy.html)) or tools (e.g., [Model Agnostic Analysis](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/Model_Agnostic_Analysis.html)).
-Last, note that you can still find here some other tutorials related to the deprecated Python package `cosima_cookbook`, which was the old tool we used to load model output with. **Note**: not to be confused with the Cookbook of Recipes you are looking at!

 ### [Recipes](https://cosima-recipes.readthedocs.io/en/latest/recipes.html)